-Feedback from my readers is very important to me too!
-The communication line is always open.
+Feedback from my readers is very important to me, so the communication line is always open for business.

 Dive in to my recipes, ask me questions, share what you love, and tell me what you don’t love.
 I want to hear from you!

 When did you become a recipe developer?